openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 In case the Storage Router freezes but the ESXi is still running, mark the Storage Router offline in the Storage Router detail page and shutdown the ESXi.
 Move the vMachine to another ESXi host and restart the original ESXi and GSR.
-Mark the GSR as online and migrate the vMachines back to ESXi.
+Mark the Storage Router as online and migrate the vMachines back to ESXi.

 #### vStorage Driver